BZNUDS/pandas-challenge/README.md

 The data dive continues!
 Now, it's time to take what I've learned about Python Pandas and apply it to new situations.
 For this assignment, I decided to completed the Heroes Of Pymoli data and analytical analysys.

-I created a new repository for this project called pandas-challenge at https://github.com/BZNUDS/pandas-challenge.
+I created a new repository for this project called pandas-challenge at https://github.com/BZNUDS.

 I then cloned the new repository to my computer.

-Inside my local git repository, I created a directory for the Pandas Challenge HeroesOfPymoli.
+Inside my local git repository, I created a directory for the Pandas Challenge called HeroesOfPymoli.

-Add your Jupyter notebook to this folder.
+Added my Jupyter notebook to this folder.
 This will be the main script to run for analysis.

 I pushed the above changes to GitHub.

 Heroes of Pymoli

 I have been assigned the task of analyzing the data for the most recent fantasy game Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 I generated a report that breaks down the game's purchasing data into meaningful insights.
 It is called HeroesOfPymoli.ipynb and located at https://github.com/BZNUDS/pandas-challenge/tree/main/HeroesOfPymoli